-On 11 March 2011, a severe earthquake occurred off the coast of Japan.
-This earthquake and the tsunami which followed caused serious damage to several Japanese nuclear power plants, and to the Fukushima Daiichi nuclear power plant in particular.
-On the same day a crisis unit was set up by Germany's Federal Ministry for the Environment; this unit continued to exist, expanding as necessary, for more than four weeks.
-Its primary aims were to keep the population of Germany informed about events in Japan and their impact, to prevent the importation of potentially contaminated foodstuffs and products and to ensure that German citizens in Japan at that time were protected from any radiological effects arising from the accident.
+On 11 March 2011, Japan was struck by a severe earthquake.
+This earthquake and the tsunami which followed caused serious damage to several Japanese nuclear power plants, in particular the Fukushima Daiichi plant.
+On the same day, a crisis unit was set up by the German Environment Ministry; this unit continued to exist, expanding as necessary, for more than four weeks.
+Its primary aims were to keep the German public informed about events in Japan and their impact, to prevent the importation of potentially contaminated foodstuffs and products and to ensure that German citizens in Japan at that time were protected from any radiological effects arising from the accident.
 This also involved dispatching representatives of the Federal Environment Ministry to the German embassy in Tokyo.

 Safety review of German nuclear power plants

-On 14 March 2011, in the light of events in Japan, the federal government and the Minister-Presidents of the five Federal Länder with nuclear power plant sites decided to review the safety of all German nuclear power plants.
-The autonomous Reactor Safety Commission (RSK), responsible for advising the Federal Environment Ministry on issues of nuclear safety, and staffed by a panel of recognised experts, was commissioned with the formulation and final review – in the form of a robustness test – of all German nuclear power plants and the final assessment of the respective results.
-In summary, the Reactor Safety Commission observed in its first statement dated 16 May 2011 that with regard to electricity supply and protection against flooding, German facilities appear to be better prepared than the Fukushima power plant.
+On 14 March 2011, in light of events in Japan, the federal government and the Minister-Presidents of the five Länder (German federal states) with nuclear power plant sites decided to review the safety of all German nuclear power plants.
+The independent Reactor Safety Commission (RSK), responsible for advising the Federal Environment Ministry on nuclear safety issues and staffed by a panel of renowned experts, was commissioned with the assignment and final evaluation of the safety review of all German nuclear power plants as a robustness test.
+In summary, the RSK observed in its first statement dated 16 May 2011 that German facilities appear to be better prepared than the Fukushima power plant with regard to electricity supply and protection against flooding.
 Further robustness tests revealed no uniform findings that could be related to either plant design or age.
-The RSK concluded its extensive deliberations on relevant insights from the Fukushima accident for German nuclear power plants with its recommendation of 26/27 September 2012.
+The RSK concluded its extensive deliberations on relevant insights from the Fukushima accident for German nuclear power plants with its recommendation of 26 and 27 September 2012.

 Phasing-out nuclear energy

-Parallel to the work of the RSK, the federal government convened the Ethics Commission for a Safe Energy Supply at the beginning of April 2011 with the aim of establishing a public consensus on future energy supply and discussing the risks of using nuclear energy.
-The commission submitted its recommendations on 30 May 2011, concluding that although the risks associated with nuclear energy may not have changed owing to the events in Fukushima, the way these risks are perceived has.
-The possibility of an accident spiralling out of control is of crucial significance in Germany.
-The commission recommended limiting the use of nuclear energy for the commercial generation of electricity as far as possible and phasing-out nuclear energy within a decade.
-It also stated that a phase-out would be possible due to the existence of lower risk alternatives would make the phase-out a realistic option.
+Concurrent with the work of the RSK, the federal government convened the Ethics Commission for a Safe Energy Supply at the beginning of April 2011 with the aim of establishing a public consensus on future energy supply and discussing the risks of using nuclear energy.
+The Ethics Commission submitted its recommendations on 30 May 2011, concluding that although the risks associated with nuclear energy may not have changed owing to the events in Fukushima, the way these risks were perceived had.
+The possibility of an accident spiralling out of control is of crucial importance at the national level.
+The commission recommended limiting the use of nuclear energy for commercial electricity generation as far as possible and phasing-out nuclear energy within a decade.
+It also stated that a phase-out would be possible due to the existence of lower-risk alternatives.

-On the basis of the review findings, discussions and reports submitted by both the RSK and the Ethics Commission, the '13th Act amending the Atomic Energy Act' was passed by a huge majority in the German Parliament on 30 June 2011 and entered into force on 6 August 2011.
-The right to commercial operation for the seven oldest nuclear power plants and the Krümmel nuclear power plant expired with the entry into force of the act.
-Owing to a prior decision by the federal government and the Minister-Presidents of the Länder with nuclear sites, these nuclear power plants had already been taken off the grid.
-The remaining nuclear power plant blocks have either already been closed down (2015 Grafenrheinfeld, 2017 Grundremmingen B, 2019 Philippsburg 2) or will be permanently shut down in a phased approach by the end of 2022 (2021 Grohnde, Gundremmingen C, Brokdorf and 2022 Isar 2, Emsland and Neckarwestheim 2).
+On the basis of the findings of reviews, discussions and reports submitted by both the RSK and the Ethics Commission, the '13th Act amending the Atomic Energy Act’ was adopted by a large majority in the German Parliament on 30 June 2011 and entered into force on 6 August 2011.
+The operating licenses of the seven oldest nuclear power plants and the Krümmel nuclear power plant expired with the entry into force of the act.
+Owing to a prior decision of the federal government and the Minister-Presidents of the Länder with nuclear sites, these nuclear power plants had already been taken off the grid.
+The remaining blocks were subsequently shut down (2015 Grafenrheinfeld, 2017 Grundremmingen B, 2019 Philippsburg 2) or will be permanently shut down in a phased approach by the end of 2022 (2021 Grohnde, Gundremmingen C, Brokdorf, 2022 Isar 2, Emsland and Neckarwestheim 2).

 The European Stress Test

-Apart from the safety review of German nuclear power plants, risk analyses are also being carried out for other nuclear facilities.
-By now, the relevant Länder supervisory authorities have finished reviewing all research reactors with a continuous thermal load of over 50 kilowatts and forwarded the results to the RSK.
-The Reactor Safety Commission drafted an opinion titled "Plant-specific safety review (RSK-SÜ) of German research reactors in the light of the events in Fukushima-1 (Japan)" dated 3 May 2012.
+In addition to the safety review of German nuclear power plants, risk analyses were carried out for other nuclear facilities.
+The competent supervisory authorities of the Länder conducted the review of all research reactors with a continuous thermal load of over 50 kilowatts and forwarded the results to the RSK.
+The RSK prepared a statement entitled "Plant-specific safety review (RSK-SÜ) of German research reactors in the light of the events in Fukushima-1 (Japan)" dated 3 May 2012.

-In summer 2011, the Nuclear Waste Management Commission (ESK), another advisory body of the Federal Environment Ministry comprising independent experts, was commissioned with developing evaluation approaches for stress tests for installations and facilities in operation or under construction for the disposal of irradiated fuel elements and radioactive waste as well as for installations for uranium enrichment in Gronau and for fuel element manufacturing in Lingen.
-The ESK divided its statement into two parts on account of the large number and variety of installations and facilities to be examined as well as the broad scope of the radioactive inventory to be accounted for in the stress test.
-The first part was published on 14 March 2013 and the second on 11 July 2013
+In summer 2011, the Nuclear Waste Management Commission (ESK), an additional advisory body to the Federal Environment Ministry comprising independent experts, was commissioned with developing evaluation approaches for stress tests for facilities in operation or under construction for the disposal of irradiated fuel elements and radioactive waste as well as for installations for uranium enrichment in Gronau and for fuel element manufacturing in Lingen.
+The ESK divided its statement into two parts on account of the large number and variety of facilities to be examined as well as the wide-ranging radioactive inventory to be accounted for in the stress test.
+The first part was published on 14 March 2013 and the second on 11 July 2013.

-Another important measure undertaken by the Federal Environment Ministry following the analysis conducted in June 2011 into what actually happened in Fukushima was commissioning the Commission on Radiological Protection (SSK) with a review of the statutory regulations governing the off-site emergency response.
-The course of events in Japan differed greatly from that of Chernobyl, allowing new experiences to be gained in practically every field of emergency preparedness.
-The review of statutory regulations took into account the accident analysis conducted by the Japanese government and the International Atomic Energy Agency into the accident, the RSK safety review series as well as the experiences and observations of the SSK emergency task force.
-In February 2015, the SSK published 76 recommendations on the advancement of emergency response based on experience gained in Fukushima I (SSK recommendation for further development of emergency response due to the implementation of experiences made in Fukushima).
+Following the analysis of the events in Fukushima, the Federal Environment Ministry implemented an additional important measure in June 2011.
+The Commission on Radiological Protection (SSK) was commissioned with a review of the statutory regulations governing off-site nuclear emergency response.
+The way the accident unfolded in Japan was very different from the accident in Chernobyl.
+That is why new experiences were gained in almost every field of emergency preparedness.
+The review of statutory regulations took into account the accident analysis conducted by the Japanese government and the International Atomic Energy Agency, the RSK safety review as well as the experiences and observations of the SSK emergency task force.
+In February 2015, the SSK published 76 recommendations on the further development of emergency response based on experience gained in Fukushima I (SSK recommendation for further development of emergency response due to the implementation of experiences made in Fukushima).